TallKite/linnstrument-firmware/README.md

 Importing lets you access more than 6 memories and more than 3 light patterns.
 A launching button can bulk import a single memory or all 6 memories.
 One button can even do multiple bulk imports.
 You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. (This is why the launching buttons are next to the 6 memory buttons.)
 For example, the 6 memories might correspond to various synths, the first 4 launching buttons might assign various functions to the left foot pedal, the next 4 likewise for the right foot pedal, and the last 8 CCs might be used as faders in the right split.

+  *Details: the upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
+You can send a left-split CC while in the right split and vice versa.
+The most-recently tapped button is accented.*

-  *Details: Be sure to set Allow Importing to IMP.
+  *Be sure to set Allow Importing to IMP.
 When bulk importing, instead of scrolling "IMPORT SUCCESS", all 200 pads briefly flash green.
 This makes multiple imports quicker.
 Always wait for one bulk import to end before starting another.*

-  *The upper 8 buttons on the Preset display send the left split's fader CCs on channel 1, and the lower 8 send the right split's fader CCs on channel 16.
-You can send a left-split CC while in the right split and vice versa.
-The most-recently tapped button is accented.*

-  *Each launching button sends a CC with value 127 when touched and 0 when released.
-Whereas a CC Faders split 1 column wide acts as a toggle: when touched it sends a value alternating between 0 and 127, and when released it sends nothing.
-Thus to launch a clip via a CC Faders split you must double-tap.
-(Best to double-tap from on to off to on, so that the identifying colors are shown.)
-A clip can also be launched via a panel switch or footswitch set to Sustain or CC65, long-press the Sustain or CC65 pad to set the CC.*

   *To make a midi clip that imports various settings, first set up your LinnStrument manually.
 Then send it one or more NRPN-299s.
 Record the midi that the LinnStrument sends in response.*